Applying MOG to lensing: Einstein rings, Abell 520 and the Bullet Cluster: Introduction

 Our Modified Gravity (MOG) theory, also known as Scalar-Tensor-Vector Gravity (STVG) \cite{Moffat2006a,Moffat2007e}, is a classical theory of gravity based on a Lagrangian principle.
 Phenomenologically, the theory comprises metric gravity with a variable gravitational constant greater than Newton's, and a repulsive vector field of finite range that partially cancels out the attractive force.
 The gravitational constant and the mass of the vector field are themselves promoted to scalar fields.
 This theory is known to yield results that are consistent with precision solar system experiments.
-It was applied successfully to a sample of over 100 spiral galaxies, correctly modeling their detailed rotation curves without dark matter \cite{Brownstein2006a,Brownstein:2009gz}.
+It was applied successfully to a sample of over \mbox{100 spiral galaxies}, correctly modeling their detailed rotation curves without dark matter \cite{Brownstein2006a,Brownstein:2009gz}.
 Furthermore, the theory was also used for cosmological investigations, successfully modeling the acoustic power spectrum of the cosmic microwave background and the galaxy-galaxy power spectrum \cite{Moffat2007e}.

-The MOG theory was also used to model the weak gravitational lensing of the Bullet Cluster \cite{Brownstein2007}.
+The MOG theory was also used to model the weak gravitational lensing of the Bullet Cluster \cite{Brownstein2007,Israel2016}.
 The predictions of MOG were found to be consistent with observation, demonstrating that it is, in fact, possible for a modified gravity theory to yield agreement with the Bullet Cluster.

 In this paper, we first present a condensed review of the MOG theory, focusing on the development of the weak field, low velocity equations motion on the one hand, and the equations governing ultrarelativistic particles on the other.
-This material is presented in Sec.~\ref{sec:theory}.
-In Sec.~\ref{sec:rings}, we apply the theory to a small set of strong lensing objects for which detailed observational data are available.
-In Sec.~\ref{sec:clusters}, we investigate the Bullet Cluster and Abell 520.
+This material is presented in Section~\ref{sec:theory}.
+In Section~\ref{sec:rings}, we apply the theory to a small set of strong lensing objects for which detailed observational data are available.
+In Section~\ref{sec:clusters}, we investigate the Bullet Cluster and Abell~520.
 This section contains our main result, demonstrating that the behavior of both clusters is consistent with the MOG theory.
-Finally, in Sec.~\ref{sec:conclusions} we present our conclusions and outlook.
+Finally, in Section~\ref{sec:conclusions} we present our conclusions and~outlook.